timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE VI-MISCELLANEOUS/CHAPTER 91-GOVERNMENT CORPORATIONS.md

     * (J) the Pension Benefit Guaranty Corporation.

-    * (K) the Saint Lawrence Seaway Development Corporation.
+    * (K) the Great Lakes St. Lawrence Seaway Development Corporation.

     * (L) the Secretary of Housing and Urban Development when carrying out duties and powers related to the Federal Housing Administration Fund.